ahmedMohamed317/vimeo_embed_player/README.md

 ## Getting started

-Embed Vimeo Videos: Easily embed Vimeo videos within your Flutter web app using a simple and straightforward API.
+Embed Vimeo Videos: Easily embed Vimeo videos within your Flutter app.
 MIT Licensed: Open-source and free to use in both personal and commercial projects.

 ## Preview